siduojiang/SQL_analysis_bikeshare/README.md

 WHERE start_station_name != end_station_name
 ```

-- Question 2: How many weekday bikeshare trips begins between 7am and 8:59am, or starts between 4pm and 5:59pm, PST?
-These could signify the majory of weekday commuters.
+- Question 2: How many weekday bikeshare trips begins between 7am and 8:59am, or begins between 4pm and 5:59pm, PST?
+These could signify the majority of weekday commuters traveling to and from work.
   * Answer: There are 86478, or less than 10% of trips, that are weekday trips and begin during these timeframes.
 This is a significantly smaller subsection of the data.
   * SQL query: